Erik Batte

-Erik Batte Herrera (born 10 December 1974 in Sagua la Grande, Villa Clara) is a retired Cuban hurdler.
+Erik Batte Herrera (born 10 December 1974) is a retired Cuban hurdler.

 He finished seventh at the 1995 World Championships, eighth at the 1996 Summer Olympics and third at the 1998 Central American and Caribbean Games.

-His personal best time was 13.26 seconds, achieved in the semi final at the 1996 Summer Olympics in Atlanta.
+His personal best time was 13.26 seconds, achieved in the semi-final at the 1996 Summer Olympics in Atlanta.
 The result places him sixth (joint with Yuniel Hernández) among Cuban 110 m hurdlers, behind Anier García, Dayron Robles, Emilio Valle, Alejandro Casañas and Yoel Hernández.